Mayo Clinic's approach

 Heart MRI (cardiac MRI)

 A heart MRI, also called a cardiac MRI, provides still or moving pictures of the heart.
 It can show changes in blood flow through the heart and heart valves.
-A cardiac MRI is often used to diagnose tricuspid valve disease.
+A cardiac MRI often is used to diagnose tricuspid valve disease.

 Expertise and rankings